frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 <span class="left">[< 1A: Onshape Fundamentals](1A-onshapeFundamentals.md)</span> <span class="right">[1C: Design Methodology >](1C-designMethodology.md)</span>
 <br>

 So far the models you have made are all structural components, but this is only half of what makes a robot.
 In order to make our robots move and score, motors that generate rotational motion are typically utilized.
-In section 1B, you'll be introduced to modeling basic *power transmissions*.
-Power transmissions include the bearings, shafts, gears, belts, and chains that are used to transfer rotational motion from a motor or actuator to do just about anything.
+In Stage 1B, you'll be introduced to modeling basic *power transmissions*.
+Power transmissions include the motors, bearings, shafts, gears, belts, and chains that are used to transform rotational motion from a motor or actuator to do just about anything.

+In this stage, you'll focus on the fundamentals of power transmission, with an emphasis on how to model them in CAD.
+Later, in Stage 2, you'll learn how to select motors and calculate power transmission ratios for a wide variety of mechanisms.

+Below are some examples of power transmissions found in robots to achieve a range of different tasks.

 <center>**Power Transmission Examples**</center>
 <!-- Slideshow container -->